Essay on Abraham Lincoln in English for Students Exams

 One of Lincoln’s most enduring legacies is the Emancipation Proclamation, issued in 1863.
 This executive order declared that all slaves in Confederate-held territory were to be set free, signaling a profound shift in the Union’s goals from preserving the Union to addressing the moral issue of slavery.
 The proclamation laid the groundwork for the eventual abolition of slavery in the United States.

-READ ALSO: Full Essay on Morning Walk in English for Students Exams
+READ ALSO: Essay on National Festivals of India: Celebrating Unity in Diversity in English for Students Exams

 Gettysburg Address